AimegaelBoudzoumou/SQL-Oracle-Database/7_Insert_and_Commit.md

 Dual is a special one-row table in Oracle Database.
 You can use this to select values or functions not stored in a real table.

 ## 9. Conditional Multi-table Insert
+When doing a multi-table insert, you may want choose which tables to add rows to at runtime.
+You can do this by adding a when clause before "into table".
+The database will only add rows to this table if the condition is true.

+Conditional multi-table inserts come in two forms: all and first.

+insert [ all | first ]
+  when test1 then
+    into t1 ...
+  when test2 then
+    into t2 ...
+    into t3 ...
+  else
+    into t4 ...
+  select * from query;

+### All

+When you specify all, the database evaluates every condition for each row the query returns.
+Each row goes in every table where the condition is true.

+You can also add an else clause.
+This inserts rows which match no other conditions.

+### First

 ```sql